-Total long-term financial liabilities declined over the three-year period due to the repayment of debt from the proceeds of business dispositions
+Total long-term financial liabilities declined over the three-year period due to the repayment of debt from the proceeds of business dispositions.

-(1) Revised to reflect our F&R business as a discontinued operation.
 (2) Comprised of Long-term indebtedness" and "Other financial liabilities" classified as non-current in our consolidated statement of financial position.